Cray: Post-Tera merger (2000–2019)

-Subsidiary of Hewlett Packard Enterprise: 2019–present
+Subsidiary of Hewlett Packard Enterprise (2019–)

 On September 25, 2019, Hewlett Packard Enterprise (HPE) acquired the company for $1.3 billion.
+HPE's acquisition strengthened its position in high-performance computing (HPC) and artificial intelligence (AI) markets.

 In October 2020, HPE was awarded the contract to build the pre-exascale EuroHPC computer LUMI, in Kajaani, Finland.
 The contract, worth €144.5 million, is for an HPE Cray EX system, with a theoretical maximum performance of 550 petaflops.
 Once fully operational, LUMI will become one of the fastest supercomputers in the world.

-On June 28, 2022, the US National Oceanic and Atmospheric Administration inaugurated the nation’s newest weather and climate supercomputers, two HPE Cray supercomputers installed and operated by General Dynamics (GDIT).
+On June 28, 2022, the US National Oceanic and Atmospheric Administration (NOAA) inaugurated the nation’s newest weather and climate supercomputers, two HPE Cray supercomputers installed and operated by General Dynamics (GDIT).
 Each supercomputer operates at 12.1 petaflops.

+On November 18, 2024, the US National Nuclear Security Administration (NNSA) unveiled an HPE Cray supercomputer for use in nuclear weapons analysis and inertial confinement fusion design.
+The supercomputer is housed at Lawrence Livermore National Laboratory (LLNL), and was ranked at #1 in the TOP500 supercomputer list in the November 2024 edition.
+HPE Cray supercomputers were listed in 7 of the top 10 positions on the list, including the #1, #2, and #3 positions.